Communities and Justice

 • ACON

-Say It Out Loud is an online platform on sexual, domestic and family violence designed specifically for LGBTQ+ people.
+Say It Out Loud - external site is an online platform on sexual, domestic and family violence designed specifically for LGBTQ+ people.
 The website includes information for people for LGBTQ+ who are concerned about their use of abuse, and a service finder for people seeking support, including support to change their behaviours.

 • Proud Partners

 Proud Partners is a group program for anyone in the LGBTQI community who is concerned about their behaviours in a relationship, such as a lack of respect, controlling behaviours, or aggression.
 ACON runs this program once a year and it is facilitated by trained LGBTQI professionals.
-If you would like to be contacted when ACON next runs this program or for more information, you can email healthyrelationships@acon.org.au or follow Say It Out Loud and ACON’s Facebook page for information about the next group.
+If you would like to be contacted when ACON next runs this program or for more information, you can email healthyrelationships@acon.org.au - external site or follow Say It Out Loud and ACON’s Facebook page for information about the next group.

 Aboriginal and Torres Strait Islander Communities